adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/google-docs-copied-html-jank/+page.md

 Applications have defaults for what they copy (probably whatever you've selected, converted to HTML and plaintext).
 Those defaults are useful, but not always what you want.

-_(See [this "What's in my clipboard?" tool](/tools/paste) to experiment!
+_(See [my "What's in my clipboard?" tool](/tools/paste) to experiment!
 Copy this very text and paste it in there to see what the browser actually copies.)_

-On the web, you can control what gets copied using JavaScript's `navigator.clipboard.write()`.
+On the web, you can decide what gets copied using JavaScript's `navigator.clipboard.write()`.
 In combination with the `oncopy` event, you can fully control what goes into the clipboard when someone copies something.

 Why would you want this?

 As an example use case, I have a webapp where I want copied content to always be in Markdown for the plaintext version.
 But when the browser converts a selection into plaintext, it just strips out all of the HTML and thus loses all formatting information.
 Lists become paragraphs, bolds evaporate, intention is lost.

-So I hijack `oncopy`, grab the HTML that the browser shoved into the clipboard, clean it up to remove styling, convert the selected HTML to Markdown, and then stick both of those into the clipboard for a much better pasting outcome in other apps.
+So I hijack `oncopy`, ignore its contents, grab the current selection from the browser as HTML, clean it up to remove styling, convert it to Markdown, and then stick both the cleaned up HTML and the Markdown into the clipboard for a much better pasting outcome in other apps.

 ## Pasting to Clipboard